-Turning back to the advertisement, tThe language confirms this sense that and tone of the ad project that message that implicitly male viewers ought to purchase this product because it so as to confirms their classiness and, by extension, their attractiveness toward women.
+The language and tone of the ad project that message that implicitly male viewers ought to purchase this product so as to confirm their classiness and, by extension, their attractiveness toward women.
 A large, script "B" underlies the word "BORDEAUX TM" in white; below it one reads the slogan: "Fine Wines.
 Be Seduced" set in a smaller, red and white, san-serif type.
 Finally, in a smaller sized white font, the following sentences describe the origins of the wine and the Bordeaux region of France, but with an emphasis again on seduction or allure: